Scagin/CCTC/README.EN.md

 Translated data of classical Chinese:

-- Historical Records, by Sima Qian (only a few, 27 for now)
+- Historical Records, by Sima Qian (29 for now)

 Data format